By Alan Stein, (re-posted with permission)

 Standards are an effective way to hold people accountable to the process necessary to achieve success.

-I recently received a very thoughtful (and completely unsolicited) email from Matt Schweinberg, an assistant coach at Normal Community High School in Normal, IL.
+I received a very thoughtful (and completely unsolicited) email from Matt Schweinberg, an assistant coach at Normal Community High School in Normal, IL.
 Matt shared his NCHS basketball program’s Iron Standards.

 The four areas that NCHS focuses on are humility, listening, serving and working.
 These four key areas help foster leadership on the team.